Chris00/fftw-ocaml/README.md

 -----------

-The FFTW, version 3, with its development files (``fftw3.h``) must be installed on your platform.
+The FFTW, version 3, with its development files (``fftw3.h``) must be installed on your system.
 For example, on Debian or Ubuntu, you need to install the package ``libfftw3-dev`` (see the [opam file](fftw3.opam) for other distributions).